 Whether or not anything in your home is in fact “to code” is a mystery to most homeowners.
-And in terms of small work that’s been done over the years – whether it's replacing an air conditioning unit, installing a bathroom vanity or doing electrical maintenance – there’s a good chance it’s not.
+Depending on the work that’s been done over the years – whether it's an air conditioning unit replacement, a bathroom vanity installation or electrical maintenance – there’s a good chance it’s not.

 Most municipalities in the U.S. have adopted a set of building codes that establish standards for properties, aimed at ensuring the health, safety and general well-being of their occupants.
 The specificity of building codes range from requirements for ensuring a floor can bear an adequate load to the distance a toilet must be away from the wall.